FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/7_practice/build_chain_with_wsl_on_windows.md

-# Windows based on wsl / wsl2-10 Building the Fisco-Bcos blockchain tips
+# Experience of Building Fisco-Bcos Block Chain on Windows-10 Based on wsl / wsl2

 Author ： Huang Yi （ Sichuan Everything Digital Technology Co., Ltd. ） ｜ FISCO BCOS Developer

 ## I: Overview

-Recently, some friends in the FISCO community mentioned that because of certain restrictions, can only use the Windows platform for development, hope to have a Windows-based Fisco-Bcos Deployment Tutorial。Just @ power Lin Xuanming's teacher C# The SDK is also maturing, so I wrote this article in the hope of making it easier to deploy the Fisco development environment on Windows。
+Recently, some friends in the FISCO community mentioned that because of certain restrictions, only use the Windows platform for development, I hope to have a Windows-based Fisco-Bcos deployment tutorial。Just @ power Lin Xuanming's teacher C# The SDK is also maturing, so I wrote this article in the hope of making it easier to deploy the Fisco development environment on Windows。

-This paper describes the adoption of**Linux Subsystem for Windows(wsl/wsl2)**, in Windows-10 No dual system / virtual machine burden on platform to build Fisco-Bcos process and experience, then you can combine the development of Visual Studio and Fisco to build a more comfortable Windows development environment.。
+This paper describes the adoption of**Linux Subsystem for Windows(wsl/wsl2)**On the Windows-10 platform, there is no dual system / virtual machine burden to build the process and experience of Fisco-Bcos, then you can combine the development of Visual Studio and Fisco to build a more comfortable Windows development environment。

 wsl and wsl2 are completely different in the underlying implementation, see https for differences://docs.microsoft.com/zh-cn/windows/wsl/compare-versions。

-Based on the performance and compatibility of the first generation of WSL using Linux middleware translation, we recommend that you use lightweight Hyper-based-v wsl2, for not wanting to use hyper-v's friends, can only use wsl, at least at this stage has not been found to have compatibility problems。
+Based on the performance and compatibility of the first generation of wsl using linux middleware translation, we recommend using wsl2 based on lightweight hyper-v, for friends who do not want to use hyper-v, you can only use wsl, at least at this stage has not been found to have compatibility issues。

-Because the steps for building a fisco are identical, this article will first build a fisco stand-alone 4-node blockchain on the wsl, and then switch to the wsl2 installation console to show that the two can be switched at any time.。
+Because the steps for building a fisco are identical, this article will first build a fisco stand-alone 4-node blockchain on the wsl, and then switch to the wsl2 installation console to show that the two can be switched at any time。

 ## II: Configuration requirements